-When a patient comes to us in the grips of addiction, feeling “normal” or “good” seems impossible.
+When a patient comes to us in the grips of addiction (opiates, alcohol cocaine, gambling, etc), feeling “normal” or “good” seems impossible.
 But with the right combination of medication and therapy, it’s not only possible – it’s probable.

 Addiction is a real and treatable disease.
 Science has advanced our understanding to a point that geneticists have actually isolated genes that make people most susceptible to addiction.
 Yet our society perceives recovery as an issue of willpower.
 Imagine if we treated other diseases this way—instead of prescribing a patient with diabetes insulin, we’d tell him to have more self-control?
 You don’t have to be a trained physician to truly understand: This isn’t how science works.